 In 2012, sites previously assigned to panels for sampling were assigned to sub-panels for resampling.
 The project design's five year rotation with a 10% re-sampling rate requires five panels, A-E, and ten sub-panels, a-j.
 If 10% of each panel's sites were simply randomly assigned to sub-panels in order a-j, sub-panel j would have a low count relative to other sub-panels.
 To avoid this, the order of sub-panels was randomized for each panel during site-to-sub-panel assignment, as can be seen in the random distribution of the '20' and '21' values in Table 3.
+EPAGLNPO GL-00E01567-6 Semi-annual report October 2018 Page 8 of 120

 For the first five-year cycle, sub-panel a will be re-sampled in each following year, so the 20 sites in sub-panel a of panel A were candidates for re-sampling in 2012.
 The 20 sites in sub-panel a of panel B were candidates for re-sampling in 2013, and so on.
-In 2016, panel A was sampled for the second time, so the 21 sites in sub-panel a of panel a became the re-sample sites.
-In 2017, when panel a is being sampled for the second time, the 21 sites in sub-panel a of panel a will be candidates for re-sampling.
+In 2016, panel A was sampled for the second time, so the 21 sites in sub-panel a of panel E became the re-sample sites.
+In 2018, when panel C was sampled for the second time, the 21 sites in sub-panel b of panel A were candidates for re-sampling.
 The total panel and sub-panel rotation covers 50 years.